 - A magic circle is hard to pull closed when working with fur.
 This project is started with a ch, joined in a loop.

-With J hook and holding both strands, fur and ww yarn, ch 5, sl st in last ch to join in a loop.
+With a J hook and holding both strands, fur and ww yarn, ch 5, sl st in last ch to join in a loop.

 1. Work 8 hdc in beginning circle.
 (8sts)